 Many of those media reports fail to mention that the number of companies that have changed to cloud computing has also increased.
 With more companies moving to the cloud and away from in-house data storage solutions and servers, of course, it seems as though just those with cloud-based services are being targeted.

-Most of those organizations are shifting their services and data into the cloud to take advantage of the increased flexibility, potential cost-savings, and the ability to scale services when they’re required.
+Most of those organizations are shifting their services and data into the cloud by using global compliance solutions to take advantage of the increased flexibility, potential cost savings, and the ability to scale services when they’re required.
 Unfortunately, too many businesses rely on the standard cloud installation process instead of customizing cloud computing solutions and security settings to suit their personal needs.
 A standard installation can be replicated across lots of different enterprises and companies, which means all the security settings are similar and become more vulnerable to cyber-attack.

 Think about it this way: a thief could break into your home and steal your personal belongings.
 However, that same thief could also take more risk by breaking into a bank and getting a much larger payoff.
 The bank has significantly more security in place than your personal home, but the bigger payoff is worth the risk to some thieves.

 Now translate that same analogy into cloud computing.
 Hackers aim at larger cloud servers because that’s where the bigger payoff is for them.
 Imagine a hacker breaking into a massive cloud database such as Gmail and grabbing data from millions of email accounts.